praveen-266/Hackathon-participations/FIFA football/README.md

 # This Hackathon is coducted by Analytics vidhya community
 ## Title: Football player rating prediction

+## LeaderBoard:
+   * I have got 141/4.5k in public leaderboard
+   * I have got 121/4.5k in private leaderboard

 ### Approach:
 tried different models like lightgbm,randomforest,xgboost,adaboost.Finally ensemble of lightgbm gave better prediction based on the KFold validation